Are Stock Investing Apps a Good Idea?

 Notice that we said “challenging” and not “impossible.”

 These apps are made to teach and help you invest or save passively.
-While they’re both great goals, you’ll need a consistent plan if you want to use investing as a step toward your financial goals: college savings, retirement, and so forth.
+While they’re both great goals, you’ll need a consistent plan if you want to use an investing account as a step toward your financial goals: college savings, retirement, and so forth.

 Investment apps are perfect stepping stones, but it’s wise to involve an advisor when you’re ready to incorporate investment into your overall financial strategy.